Wheelbarrow (robot): Design and development

-The crude prototypes produced at CAD Kineton proved difficult to manoeuvre so a team at the then Military Vehicles and Engineering Establishment (MVEE, Chertsey) was tasked to improve the tracking and steering.
+The crude prototypes produced at CAD Kineton proved difficult to manoeuvre, so a team at the then Military Vehicles and Engineering Establishment (MVEE, Chertsey) was tasked to improve the tracking and steering.

 The Wheelbarrow has undergone several upgrades, the latest being the Wheelbarrow Revolution.
-The most notable feature in this model include the 360 degree arm which can be outfitted with various EOD attachments.
+The most notable feature in this model include a 360 degree arm which can be outfitted with various EOD attachments.
 The Wheelbarrow Revolution is also capable of climbing stairways.